THE WATER GATE EXPERIENCE

 Could it be that God’s Word has now lost its efficacy?

 Could it be that the inherent transformational power of God’s Word has diminished in our generation?

-Then, how come our passionate preaching, wonderful sermons and beautiful teachings today are not convicting and transforming lives as they should?
+Then, how come our seemingly powerful preaching, wonderful sermons and beautiful teachings today are not convicting and transforming lives as they should?